hyperledger/fabric-sdk-node/docs/tutorials/discovery-fabric-network.md

 work as the application does not have visibility into the virtual system and the port address as seen by the peer's discovery service.

-Use the `asLocalhost` with true or false, the default is true.
+Use the `asLocalhost` with true or false, the default is false.
 ```
 await gateway.connect(connectionProfile, {discovery: { enabled: true, asLocalhost: true}});
 const network = await gateway.getNetork('mychannel');